NWChemEx/TensorWrapper/docs/source/developer/design/symmetry.rst

 .. code-block:: c++

-   Symmetry s0123(Symmetric{0, 1, 2, 3});
+   Group s0123(Symmetric{0, 1, 2, 3});

 because ``s0123`` additionally has symmetries among 0 and 2, 0 and 3,
 1 and 2, and 1 and 3, which are not present in ``s01_s23``.

-Constructing Symmetry Objects with Translational Symmetry
+Constructing Group Objects with Translational Symmetry
 =========================================================

 For specifying permutational symmetry we needed to state the modes to permute.